davidcallanan/os-series/README.md

 Rough list of potential adaptions

-- use Rust instead of C (WIP)
+- ✅ use Rust instead of C
+- write a simple microkernel able to run processes which can communicate via an IPC (WIP)
 - make running on RISC-V (ESP32-C3?) instead of x86_64
 - Adopt Bazel instead of make
-- write a simple microkernel

 ## Compile and Run